An Interview – What Kept My Marriage For 43 Years: The Secret Every Couple Should Know

 If in-laws are needed for whatever reason, the couple should jointly make the decision.
-Going against this, is a grave mistake you don’t want to make; it will badly hurt your marriage.
+Going against this is a grave mistake you don’t want to make; it will badly hurt your marriage.

 Don’t take your parents or siblings into your home if your spouse isn’t in support.
 Don’t send money to anyone without your spouse’s consent.
-However, it is your responsibility to make your spouse support your course.
+However, it is your responsibility to make your spouse support your cause.

 You should move at the same pace and level with your spouse, and you both must be comfortable together.
 “You have to work it out,” he said.
 “A man and his wife must grow together,” he added.

 #2.
 Pamper your spouse like your body.
 Your spouse reflects you.
 And how they feel directly regulate your feelings.
 It can’t be any more basic.
 A happy wife makes a happy home.
-A happy man makes his wife happy too.
+A happy man makes his wife happy, too.
 You see, one has to make the other happy.

-A good marriage requires little, consistent acts of love.
+A good marriage requires little, but consistent acts of love.
 Not only when your spouse reciprocates, but even when they don’t.
 You can’t deliberately hurt your spouse, for instance [in order to prove a point], because you feel hurt.
 Two hurts won’t make anyone feel good.